BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 ### Git Commits

 _All_ commits should be concise and adequately describe the change performed.
 Please ensure you maintain small commits and perform on thing at a time.
 Each commit should be associated with one distinct change.
+Commit should follow a distinct framework
+>> Commits should have follow the following framework
+>> git commit -sm "[Tag]:[Description]"
+>> Acceptable Tags : Configuration, Feature, Bug Fix, Enhancement, Tech Debt, Documentation

 #### Style